 The Foundation of Hamburg Memorials and Learning Centres has taken over the responsibility for the Stadthaus Remembrance Site in autumn 2022.
-In the future, the two permanent exhibitions and the ‘corridor of sighs’ will be complemented by a place of learning that will create space for a lively exchange on questions of National Socialism and its aftermath, as well as on current remembrance policy issues in the city, with events, workshops and temporary exhibitions.
+Since July 2023, the place was reopened in an extended form: The two permanent exhibitions and the ‘corridor of sighs’ has been complemented by a place of learning that creates space for a lively exchange on questions of National Socialism and its aftermath, as well as on current remembrance policy issues in the city, with events, workshops and temporary exhibitions.

 Stiftung Hamburger Gedenkstätten und Lernorte zur Erinnerung an die Opfer der NS-Verbrechen